Kitsap Color Classic FAQ

-A: Yes, the ride in limited to 2,000 participants.
+A: Yes, the ride is limited to 2,000 participants.
 You can save money and ensure a spot by pre-registering online.
 Packets will be available at the start line chosen during registration.

-A: No reserved parking; only street parking (free) and ferry terminal parking (fee).
+A: No reserved parking; only street parking (free) and ferry terminal parking (at a cost).